Country park: History

 In the United Kingdom, the term country park has a specific meaning.
 There are around 250 designated country parks in England and Wales attracting some 57 million visitors a year, and another 40 or so in Scotland.
 Most country parks were designated in the 1970s, under the Countryside Act 1968, with the support of the former Countryside Commission.
 In more recent times there has been no specific financial support for country parks directly and fewer have been designated.

 Most parks are managed by local authorities, although other organisations and private individuals can also run them.
-The 1968 Countryside Act empowered the Countryside Commission to recognize country parks.
-Although the Act established country parks and gave guidance on the core facilities and services they should provide it did not empower the designation of sites as country parks, as it was left to local authorities to decide whether to endorse a site calling itself a country park.
+The Countryside Act 1968 empowered the Countryside Commission to recognize country parks.
+Although the act established country parks and gave guidance on the core facilities and services they should provide it did not empower the designation of sites as country parks, as it was left to local authorities to decide whether to endorse a site calling itself a country park.

 In England, country parks can be accredited by Natural England, and some also have Green Flag status.